 And now, from a new economic study, there comes even better news for environmental health.
 The market for coal-fueled electricity could be waning once and for all.

 The study, published in February 2021, comes from a team of economists in Berlin and Potsdam, Germany.
 Using data from BP, Ember and the International Energy Agency, they examined Covid-19’s impact on the energy system and demand for electricity, projecting what the future of low-carbon electricity might look like in light of those changes.

-Their study found that global carbon dioxide emissions from fossil fuels decreased by about 7% in 2020.
-When they narrowed down the scope to larger markets in the U.S., Europe and India — which together amounted to roughly a third of global CO2 emissions from power generation in 2019 — monthly carbon dioxide emissions decreased by up to 50% compared to 2019.
+Their study found that global carbon dioxide emissions from fossil fuels decreased by about 7 percent in 2020.
+When they narrowed down the scope to larger markets in the U.S., Europe and India—which together amounted to roughly a third of global CO2 emissions from power generation in 2019—monthly carbon dioxide emissions decreased by up to 50 percent compared to 2019.

 Fossil fuel emissions saw an all-time high in 2018, but lead author Christoph Bertram and his fellow researchers predict those numbers could be a thing of the past, expecting 2021’s electricity demand to match that of 2019.